← Back to Docs

 How It Works

-Regatta handles affiliate link tracking.
-Your job is to capture the referral code and tell Regatta when a conversion happens.
+AffiliateSwarm handles affiliate link tracking.
+Your job is to capture the referral code and tell AffiliateSwarm when a conversion happens.

 End-to-end flow